-“Abusive Language, etc. — The same chairman wrote intorming the Board that on several occasions a man named John Jakush, who lived in the vicinity of Tariki Road School, bad entered that school and abused the master in indecent language before all the children.
-He wished the matter to be put in the hands of the police to get Jakush punished.”—Taranaki Herald, 15 November 1888, p 2.
+“Abusive Language, etc. — The same chairman wrote informing the Board that on several occasions a man named John Jakush, who lived in the vicinity of Tariki Road School, bad entered that school and abused the master in indecent language before all the children.
+He wished the matter to be put in the hands of the police to get Jakush punished.”
+Taranaki Herald, 15 November 1888, p 2

 John and some of the family moved to the bottom of the South Island and settled at Greenhills in Southland where John was naturalised as a New Zealand citizen on 4 November 1912.
 At some stage John moved to New River Heads and died on 8 March 1920 at Invercargill aged 78.
 He is buried at the Eastern Cemetery in Invercargill.

-Augustus Jackush was a farmer at Warea in the Taranaki who appears to have never married.
+Augustus Jackush was born at Skrzeszewo Zukowskie on 01 August 1869.
+A farmer at Warea in the Taranaki appears to have never married.
 Augustus worked on the farm with his brothers Leonard and Jack.
 In February of 1907 his partnership with his brother Leonard was dissolved.

 Augustus then resided at Rahotu where he was naturalised as a New Zealand citizen on 4 May 1937 before moving to Auckland where he retired in the late 1940s.
 Augustus died on 16 July 1955 and was buried at the Waikara Cemetery.

-Leon Jackush was a farmer working with his father and brothers on the Tariki Road property at Opunake and never married.
-Unfortunately Leon was thrown from a trap suffering from a serious spinal injury and died later at the New Plymouth Hospital on 14 June 1907 aged 34.
+Leon Jackush was born at Dolinka on 09 April 1871.
+He worked as a farmer with his father and brothers on the Tariki Road property at Opunake and never married.
+Unfortunately, Leon was thrown from a trap suffering from a serious spinal injury and died later at the New Plymouth Hospital on 14 June 1907 aged 34.
 He was buried at the Te Henui Cemetery.

 Rose Skodey said the deceased was her brother.
-He bad been engaged dairy farming, but sold out recently.
+He had been engaged dairy farming, but sold out recently.
 He was living at Opunake.
 She knew nothing at all about the accident.
 She last saw her brother alive eight months ago.
 He was then at Opunake.
 He was a single man.
-The jury returned a verdict that deceased died from pneumonia, caused through injuries received by falling out of a trap on or about the Ist of June.”—Taranaki Herald, 18 Jun 1907, p 3..
+The jury returned a verdict that deceased died from pneumonia, caused through injuries received by falling out of a trap on or about the 1st of June.”—Taranaki Herald, 18 Jun 1907, p 3

 Archives New Zealand, Passenger Lists, 1839-1973, FamilySearch.